hashicorp/consul/website/source/api/agent/check.html.md

   `Script` field is deprecated, and you should include the shell in the `Args` to run under a shell, eg. `"args": ["sh", "-c", "..."]`.

+  -> **Note:** Consul 1.0 shipped with an issue where `Args` was erroneously named
+    `ScriptArgs` in this API.
+Please use `ScriptArgs` with Consul 1.0 (that will continue to be accepted in future versions of Consul), and `Args` in Consul 1.0.1 and later.

 - `DockerContainerID` `(string: "")` - Specifies that the check is a Docker check, and Consul will evaluate the script every `Interval` in the given container using the specified `Shell`.
 Note that `Shell` is currently only